Configure RoboGEO

 UtcTimeBias

-Specify the number of minutes that your camera's clock was ahead of or behind Greenwich Mean Time at the time you took the pictures.
+To do this, specify the number of minutes that your camera's clock was ahead of or behind Greenwich Mean Time at the time you took the pictures.
 The number should be positive for areas west of Greenwich England, like Canada and the USA.
 For areas to the east, like India and Australia, the number should be negative.
+NOTE: the number of minutes is per the camera's clock at the time you took the pictures since that was the applicable time with respect to the photos.

 For example, in New York City, NY USA during the summer when daylight savings time (DST) is in effect the UtcTimeBias should be 240.
 Note that it's positive and that it's expressed in minutes.
 In the winter when DST isn't in effect, it would be 300.